Virtual Graveyards and Cybermemorials

 - Social Sciences and Humanities Research Council (SSHRC) Knowledge Synthesis Grant 2017

-Yes, these are graveyards in cyberspace and our research has been focused on mapping them, identifying their traits, assessing their accessibility and finding ways in which they can be better used by those of us from communities that have little recourse to other forms of memorializing our dearly departed and remembering them in ways that keep them alive in our imaginations and in our families.
+Our research focuses on mapping these graveyards in cyberspace, identifying their traits, assessing their accessibility and finding ways in which they can be better used by those of us from communities that have little recourse to other forms of memorializing our dearly departed and remembering them in ways that keep them alive in our imaginations and in our families.